-A unique feature of the CNICS consortium are biological specimens that have been obtained (by written informed consent) and stored from a variety of well-characterized participants in the CNICS population.
+A unique feature of the CNICS consortium are biological specimens that have been obtained (with written informed consent) and stored from a variety of well-characterized participants in the CNICS population.
 These specimens are made available to any qualified investigator with a feasible and relevant research question.
 The ability to perform novel biological measurements on specimens collected from patients of known and diverse clinical phenotypes is at the heart of translational research.

 The CNICS biological specimen repository is useful to address several different types of research questions.
 The first type of question – and one in which CNICS is distinctive in its ability to support – involves the evaluation of biological specimens that precede the occurrence of some relevant clinical event (e.g., cardiovascular disease or cancer).
 By combining a large study population with a variety of well-adjudicated clinical outcomes, CNICS is one of very few research platforms that is able to study temporal precedence of various biologic exposures to clinical outcomes.
 A second type of question addressees the prevalence of a variety of biologic analytes in a contemporary population of HIV-infected patients.
 The geographic and demographic diversity of CNICS is unrivaled in the U.S. as a platform for such descriptive work.
 A third genre of questions attempts to dissect the biology of extreme HIV-related phenotypes such as patients who are able to spontaneously suppress viral replication (so-called “elite controllers”) or those who have not progressed clinically despite having not been treated (“long-term non-progressors”).
 These are just a few examples of general research domains, and many other possibilities exist.